mm61-delwp/risk_attribution/README.md

     union select *, 'wx01' as weather from jfmp_2023_2022fh_2km_nojfmp_v2_70deb0b6f5524cb98570dfdc875189eb10.hl_cell where sum_hl_int > 0
     ),

-bn_losses as (
+-- select house loss field from bayes net table (!!Note: if houseloss_mean_res is not the best measure to use, replace it!!) bn_losses as (
     select
         ignition_id as ignitionid,